rstudio/pool/README.md

 ## Usage

-Here’s a simple example of using a pool within a Shiny app (feel free to try it yourself):
+Here’s a simple example of using a pool within a Shiny app:

 ```r
 library(shiny)